Expert Patent Attorney Explains Why Filing a Provisional Patent Application Is Almost Always a Bad Idea

 One of the main reasons inventors are advised to file a provisional patent application is to save money.
 Sometimes they are even given the disastrous advice to write the provisional themselves to avoid paying a lawyer.
 And yes, in a very short-sighted way, filing a provisional patent application is a cheaper path to reach the goal of “Patent Pending.”

-Also, it is often more difficult to write a patent application based on a poorly written provisional patent application than it would be to write a non-provisional patent application from scratch.
-Depending on the quality of your provisional patent application, you may end up spending MORE money getting your non-provisional patent application prepared.
+Also, it is often more difficult to write a full patent application based on a poorly written provisional than it would be to write it from scratch.
+Depending on the quality of your provisional, you may end up spending MORE money getting your full patent application prepared.

-Having a provisional application usually doesn’t save you time or money when preparing a non-provisional patent application.
-Thus, you end up paying for BOTH the provisional AND the non-provisional applications.
-On top of that, the non-provisional application will often cost even MORE to prepare than if it wasn’t limited by the disclosure of a provisional.
+Having a provisional patent application usually doesn’t save you time or money when preparing a full patent application.
+Thus, you end up paying for BOTH the provisional AND the full patent applications.
+On top of that, the full patent application will often cost even MORE to prepare than if it wasn’t limited by the disclosure of a provisional.

-A Provisional Application Can Jeopardize Your Foreign Patent Rights
+A Provisional Patent Application Can Jeopardize Your Foreign Patent Rights

 If instead you initially file a full patent application rather than a provisional, then you can first pay for your full patent application, and then a year later, you can afford to pay for your PCT application to extend your opportunity to apply for your foreign patent rights.
 Separating the two expenses by about a year makes it more financially feasible to protect BOTH your US rights and your foreign rights.